 Unsure about what each redirection type means?
 Check out the searchable blogging dictionary!

 If you want to provide a way for your readers to fill out a form to contact you, there are lots of plugins out there to choose from for free (or paid).

 Many bloggers choose to include their email address on their site or use Google Forms.
-I do both depending on the site (since I also use GSuite to manage emails, forms, Google Drive, and more).
+I do both depending on the site (since I also use Google Workspace (formerly GSuite) to manage emails, forms, Google Drive, and more).

 You may also see many that use a plugin called Contact Form 7.
 When I first started blogging I used this plugin and it was a PAIN!
 Definitely look into WPForms as another free alternative.